vuejs/docs/src/about/faq.md

 Adopting TypeScript involves a trade-off between onboarding complexity and long term maintainability gains.
 Whether such a trade-off can be justified can vary depending on your team's background and project scale, but Vue isn't really an influencing factor in making that decision.

+## How does Vue compare to Web Components?

+Vue was created before Web Components were natively available, and some aspects of Vue's design (e.g. slots) were inspired by the Web Components model.

+The Web Components specs are relatively low-level, as they are centered around defining custom elements.
+As a framework, Vue addresses additional higher-level concerns such as efficient DOM rendering, reactive state management, tooling, client-side routing, and server-side rendering.

+Vue also fully supports consuming or exporting to native custom elements - check out the [Vue and Web Components Guide](/guide/web-components) for more details.

 <!-- ## TODO How does Vue compare to React? -->

 <!-- ## TODO How does Vue compare to Angular? -->